guillaumevincent/guillaumevincent.com/_posts/2019-02-14-How-to-better-organize-your-file-structure-in-React.md

 ---
 layout: post
-title: React Application Folder Structure
+title: How to better organize your file structure in React
 author: gvincent
 lang: en
 tags: javascript react structure